-- 1. all ILOs are tested and tested appropriately (how and when) - 2. all students meet the ILOs - 3. quality assessment shows continuous self-learning and improvement of the programme (PDCA-cycle) - 4. the study programme shows clear policy on/for: - o balanced division between individual and group evaluation - o balanced division between formative and summative evaluation - o transparent policy for prevention of fraud - o transparent scheduling of exams, no negative effect of schedules on results - o transparent regulations covering student absence, illness and other mitigating circumstances
+- 1. The Examination Boards check if the assessment policy meets the criteria and discuss the results with the Programme Directors: all ILOs are tested and tested appropriately (how and when) - 2.
+All students meet the ILOs - 3.
+Quality assessment shows continuous self-learning and improvement of the programme (PDCA-cycle).
+For example: four-eyes-principle, screening individual test (CELT),. - 4.
+The study programme shows clear policy on/for: - o balanced division between individual and group evaluation. this balance is concrete (percentage) and motivated. - o balanced division between formative and summative evaluation, this balance is concrete (percentage) and substantiated. - o involvement of peer-assessment (when, in which units of study, to what extent),the choices are substantiated. - o student self-assessment (reflection when, in which units of study, to what extent), the choices are substantiated. - o transparent policy for prevention of fraud - o transparent scheduling of tests, no negative effect of schedules on results - o transparent regulations covering student absence, illness and other mitigating circumstances - 5.
+Progress in assessment methods throughout the programme (for ex., progression of open questions tests and multiple choice tests).
+The choices are substantiated. - 6.
+Variety of assessment methods.
+The choices are substantiated. - 7.
+Monitoring validity, reliability, consistency, transparency in student assessment

-B. Safeguarding assessment quality of individual exams
+B. Safeguarding assessment quality of individual units of study

-- 1. explicit learning goals per study unit - 2. transparent connection between learning goals of a study unit and ILOs of a program - 3. the exam is aligned with the specification / format of the study programme - 4. transparent measures for prevention of fraud are applied - 5. published criteria for marking - 6. the calculation of the result is transparent and correct - 7. feedback to students on findings and results of sub-tests and final tests
+- 1. Explicit learning goals per study unit - 2.
+Transparent connection between learning goals of a study unit and ILOs of a programme - 3.
+The test is aligned with the specification / format of the study programme - 4.
+Transparent measures for prevention of fraud are applied - 5.
+Published criteria for marking - 6.
+The calculation of the result is transparent and correct - 7.
+Feedback to students on findings and results of sub-tests and final tests - 8.
+Repairs for tests are known to students (conditions, when, how)